antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

   }
 }
 ```
+For more information about `appsettings.json` file format and manual configuration see the documentation file.

 ## Versioning
-Say something about semantic versioning.
+For now this project uses semantic versioning that follows .Net Core versioning.
+That means that major and minor versions are equal .Net Core major and minor version but patch version will be used independently.

 ## Changelog

 All notable changes being tracked in the [changelog](./docs/changelog.md) file.

 ## License
-This library is licenced under GNU General Public License v3 that means you are free to use it anywhere you want but you have to provide to the community all modifying changes of the library.
+This library is licenced under GNU General Public License v3 that means you are free to use it anywhere you want but you have to provide to the community all modifying changes of the library. </br>
 Also feel free to contribute!